Welcome to Front and Center!

-- The current building for health science was completed in 1968.
+- The previous building for health science was completed in 1968.

 Student Diversity in STLCC Nursing Education

-- In the last five years, students identified more than 40 countries as their place of birth such as Afghanistan, Albania, Belarus, Belize, Bhutan, Bosnia-Herzegovina, Bulgaria, China, Colombia, Congo, Eritrea, Ethiopia, France, Germany, Ghana, India, Iran, Ivory Coast, Jamaica, Kazakhstan, Kenya, Liberia, Mexico, Morroco, Nepal, Nigeria, Pakistan, Panama, Paraguay, Philippines, Poland, Russia, Senegal, Somalia, South Korea, Spain, Turkey, Ukraine, Uzbekistan and Vietnam
+- In recent years, students have represented more than 40 countries as their place of birth, such as Afghanistan, Albania, Belarus, Belize, Bhutan, Bosnia-Herzegovina, Bulgaria, China, Colombia, Congo, Eritrea, Ethiopia, France, Germany, Ghana, India, Iran, Ivory Coast, Jamaica, Kazakhstan, Kenya, Liberia, Mexico, Morocco, Nepal, Nigeria, Pakistan, Panama, Paraguay, Philippines, Poland, Russia, Senegal, Somalia, South Korea, Spain, Turkey, Ukraine, Uzbekistan and Vietnam

 Impact on Local, Regional Employment

-- In the region, projected growth for healthcare jobs is 11 percent, compared to a five-percent growth rate for all industries
+- In the last 10 years, the growth rate for healthcare jobs was 14% compared to 1% growth rate for all industries*

-- Recently, there were nearly 20,000 job postings for healthcare positions
+- In recent years, there were nearly 21,000 job postings for healthcare positions

 - 2016 State of the St. Louis Workforce Report cited 44 percent of healthcare employers had a shortage of knowledgeable and skilled workers; 80 percent of healthcare employers said they are forced to hire less experienced workers

-- The project will employ skilled tradesmen and professionals to take the Center from design to completion.
+- Building the Center for Nursing and Health Sciences involved skilled tradesmen and professionals to take the center from design to completion.

 *Data from 2018 State of the St. Louis Workforce Report